leonardo-toffalini/viscous/report/moving_densities.typ

 Remember, that we established that we shall think of the fluid as point masses centered at the middle of the grid cells.
 If a particle came from not the exact center then we must somehow give meaning to it too.
-In this case we will take the linear interpolation of the four closes neighbors of where the particle came from.
+In this case we will take the linear interpolation of the four closest neighbors of where the particle came from.

-Fluid simulation methods that solve a partial differential equation on a discretized space are called Lagrangian, whereas methods that simulate fluids as a collection of interacting particles are called Eulerian.
-For this reason this method is sometimes called a semi-Lagrangian method, because for the diffusion step we use a Lagrangian method, but for the advection step we temporarily switch to moving particles.
+Fluid simulation methods that solve a partial differential equation on a discretized space are called Eulerian, whereas methods that simulate fluids as a collection of interacting particles are called Lagrangian.
+For this reason this method is sometimes called a semi-Lagrangian method.
 #align(center)[
   #figure(
     cetz.canvas({